 - 69% of those surveyed felt that they would not have accumulated enough in retirement savings by age 65 to meet their retirement needs.

-Against this backdrop, in my opinion, using your retirement savings to pay down debt should be done only after careful consideration and after all other alternatives are exhausted.
+Against this backdrop, in my opinion, using your 401(k) or other retirement savings to pay down debt should be done only after careful consideration and after all other alternatives are exhausted.
 You only have one shot at saving for retirement and this is a difficult enough task on its own.
 Tapping your retirement savings for other purposes creates a bigger mountain to scale.

 Photo credit: Flickr